History of FC Basel (1965–2000): Ninety-first season

-Urs Gribi was the newly appointed club chairman, he replaced Roland Rasi who stood down at the AGM after just one year chairmanship.
-Ernst August Künnecke was appointed as Basel’s new first team manager and Emil Müller was appointed as his assistant.
+Urs Gribi was the newly appointed club chairman, he replaced Roland Rasi who stood down at the AGM after just one year as chairmanship.
+Ernst August Künnecke was appointed as Basel's new first team manager and Emil Müller was appointed as his assistant.
 They had taken over from Rainer Ohlhauser, who had been manager for just the previous season.
-Künnecke had not played as professional footballer, but had played in the highest amateur levels before becoming professional head coach in Belgium.
+Künnecke had not played as a professional footballer, but had played in the highest amateur levels before becoming professional head coach in Belgium.
 A number of players left the squad.
 Hans Küng retired after having been with the club six years.
-Peter Marti move to Aarau after havong been with the club seven years.
+Peter Marti move to Aarau after having been with the club seven years.
 Serge Duvernois and Serge Gaisser moved on to play for FC Mulhouse.
 Further Bruno Graf moved to Wettingen, Winfried Berkemeier to FC Raron and Roger Bossert to local club FC Laufen.
 In the other direction a number of new players joined the club.
 Three came from Wettingen, goalkeeper Urs Suter and the two defenders Martin Andermatt and Rolf Lauper.
 Uwe Dreher joined from Stuttgarter Kickers and René Botteron from 1.
 FC Nürnberg.
 Two youngsters were brought in from local clubs, Thomas Süss from Nordstern Basel and Fredy Grossenbacher from Concordia Basel.
 Another youngster, Peter Nadig, advanced from Basel's own youth team.

 Künnecke coached Basel in a total of 58 games in their 1983–84 season.
 30 matches were played in the domestic league, two in the Swiss Cup and 26 were friendly matches.
 Of their 26 test games, 17 ended with a victory, one was drawn and eight ended with a defeat.